Heat Transfer In Non-newtonian Nanofluid CFD Simulation, Numerical Paper Validation

 - For any more inquiries regarding the product, please do not hesitate to reach out to us at info@CFDLAND.com or through our online support assistant.

-Heat transfer in non-Newtonian nanofluids represents a cutting-edge area of research in thermal engineering, combining the complex rheological properties of non-Newtonian fluids with the enhanced thermal characteristics of nanofluids.
-The current study`s ultimate goal is to validate a valid reference paper entitled “ Modeling of forced convective heat transfer of a non-Newtonian nanofluid in the horizontal tube under constant heat flux with computational fluid dynamics” that focuses on non-Newtonian nanofluids containing Al2O3 and Xanthan aqueous solution.
+Heat transfer in non-Newtonian nanofluids represents an exciting frontier in thermal engineering that could revolutionize cooling systems!
+These special fluids combine the unusual flow properties of non-Newtonian fluids (which don’t follow simple flow rules) with the amazing thermal benefits of tiny nanoparticles suspended in liquid.
+First of all, unlike regular water or oil, non-Newtonian liquids can change their thickness depending on how fast you stir them – some get thinner when stirred quickly while others thicken up.
+Additionally, when engineers add aluminum oxide or other metal nanoparticles to these special liquids, the mixture carries heat much better than ordinary fluids, which means smaller pipes and pumps can do the same cooling job!
+Moreover, Xanthan-based nanofluids show particularly interesting behavior because the Xanthan gum molecules form complex structures that change how the fluid flows and transfers heat.
+The current study`s ultimate goal is to VALIDATE a valid reference paper entitled “ Modeling of forced convective heat transfer of a non-Newtonian nanofluid in the horizontal tube under constant heat flux with computational fluid dynamics” that focuses on non-Newtonian nanofluids containing Al2O3 and Xanthan aqueous solution.
 Notably, the reference paper is published in the International Communication of Heat and Mass Transfer journal.

 Figure 1: Variation of heat transfer coefficient with Re [1]